The Classification of Land as Forest Land (PA 490)

 Interested in Classifying your Land as Forest Land under the PA 490 Program?For a property owner to have their land classified as “forest land” for property tax purposes, they must:

-- Submit an application to the local tax assessor,
+- Submit an application to the local tax assessor, and with it,

 - Include a Qualified Forester’s Report prepared by a private forester hired by the property owner.

 The purpose of the Qualified Forester’s Report (QFR) is to determine whether the individual property meets the established standards for forest land.
 Only certified foresters who have received the appropriate training from the State Forester and met their qualifications may submit this report.

 Note that PA 490 Qualified Foresters are listed in the "Foresters" section, and have "490" in the right-hand column associated with their name.

 The Value of Classified Forest Land under the PA 490 Program

 For town-wide property tax re-evaluations occurring after October 1, 2020, the recommended PA 490 Forest Land value is $390/acre.
 This is an increase from the 2015 value of $240/acre, the 2010 value which was $130/acre, and the 2005 value of $190/acre.
 For further explanation, please see the memo to Connecticut Municipal Assessors and Certified Foresters qualified to evaluate land for Forest Land classification.

 Public Act 490 Land Values (Link to CT Dept. of Agriculture)

 . . . any tract or tracts of land aggregating twenty-five acres or more in area bearing tree growth that conforms to the forest stocking, distribution and condition standards established by the State Forester . . .and consisting of . . .